 Bonding: Young dolphins form strong bonds with their moms, staying with them for three to five years.
-They begin to catch their own fish after six months, but normally continue to nurse.
+They begin to catch their own fish after six months, but normally continue to nurse for 18 to 24 months.
 Mothers do not share their fish.

 Eating: Dolphins eat between 10 to 30 pounds of fish daily… and not particular as to what kind of fish.
 Moms with calves eat 50% more because of nursing.
 Given they have cone shaped teeth, they normally swallow fish whole.